Ray Parlour: Arsenal

 In March 2000, he hit a hat-trick in a 4–2 away win at Werder Bremen (6–2 aggregate) in the UEFA Cup quarter-finals.
 He was the only Arsenal player successful from the penalty spot in the team's shoot-out defeat by Galatasaray in the final.
 Seven months later, he contributed another hat-trick to a 5–0 win over Newcastle United at Highbury.
 In April 2001, at the same ground, he struck a 30-yard winner as Arsenal beat Valencia 2–1 in the first leg tie of a UEFA Champions League quarter-final.
-In 2002, another year in which Arsenal won the Double, he opened the scoring in the Gunners' 2–0 FA Cup Final victory over Chelsea, putting his club ahead with a 30-yard strike that Soccer AMs commentator Tim Lovejoy famously failed to anticipate: "Oh, it's all right, it's only Ray Parlour".
+In 2002, another year in which Arsenal won the Double, he opened the scoring in the Gunners' 2–0 FA Cup Final victory over Chelsea, putting his club ahead with a 30-yard strike that Soccer AM presenter Tim Lovejoy famously failed to anticipate: "Oh, it's all right, it's only Ray Parlour".
 In November 2003, he was the stand-in captain who led his team to a 5–1 victory over Inter Milan at the San Siro.

 In total, Parlour played 466 games for the Gunners, scoring 32 goals in all competitions.
 His curriculum vitae with the club includes three Premier League titles, four FA Cups, one League Cup and one European Cup Winners' Cup.
-As of April 2020, his record of 333 Premier League appearances for Arsenal has not been surpassed by any other player in the club's history.
+His record of 333 Premier League appearances for Arsenal has not been surpassed by any other player in the club's history.
 Even at the peak of his success, though, he was less acclaimed by football journalists than several of his Arsenal contemporaries, spending much of his time at the club in the shadow of Patrick Vieira in particular.
 Many Arsenal fans believe him to have been one of the most underrated players of his generation.